 - "Reply with your thoughts"

-- “Swipe up for details”
+- "Tap the link sticker for details"

-Tracking Story Navigation Trends Over Time
+Tracking Navigation Trends Over Time

 Tools You Can Use: